-Twins Days Festivals is held on the first full weekend in August in Twinsburg, Ohio.
+Twins Days Festivals is held on the first full weekend in August in Twinsburg, Ohio, half hour away from Cleveland.
 The unique city was named after its twin founders, and since 1976 it has hosted the annual gathering of twins and multiples.
 In addition to being the largest such gathering in the world, Twins Days has become a celebration of sibling bonds and all things family.

 Ohio's annual gathering of twins in Twinsburg features about 2,000 pairs of twins every year.
 The festival starts with a Double-take Parade along Ravenna Road when twins from around the world march through the downtown.
 The parade is broadcast on national TV.
 The event attracts twins from all sorts of places like Brazil, Australia, Ghana, Nigeria, Canada, Ireland, New Zealand, France, Italy, England, Belgium, Germany, India, Japan, and China.
 Identical twins are usually dressed identically.
 Some twins, especially little ones, wear costumes.